Difference Between Gas-Powered Cars and Diesel

 Whatever issues you are having with your diesel engine, you can bring your car to Rod's Master Auto Tech in Whatcom, and we will be sure to inspect and repair your engine.

 Diesel Repair Shop Serving Bellingham and Beyond

-We at Rod's Master Auto Tech have been serving communities in the Bellingham and surrounding areas since 2007 and specialize in Power Stroke repair, Duramax repair, Cummins repair and so much more.
+We at Rod's Master Auto Tech have been serving communities in the Bellingham and the surrounding areas since 2007 and specialize in Power Stroke repair, Duramax repair, Cummins repair, and so much more.
 Our entire team takes pride in providing top-quality customer service every day.

-In addition to diesel service and repair, we also offer services in high-performance diesel upgrades, diesel engine conversion, Maintenance & Electrical Diagnostic, Automotive repair, and more.
-If you are in Bellingham, Blaine, Washington or surrounding areas, feel free to give us a call or schedule an appointment online with us at https://masterautotechllc.com/ today!
+In addition to diesel service and repair, we also offer services in high-performance diesel upgrades, diesel maintenance, Maintenance & Electrical Diagnostic, Automotive repair, and more.
+If you are in Bellingham, Blaine, Washington, or the surrounding areas, feel free to give us a call or schedule an appointment online with us at https://masterautotechllc.com/ today!
 Rod's Master Auto Tech - Your Expert Source For Auto Repair.